 Adding a lining to your jacket will make it more durable and, if the lining is made out of silk or rayon, more comfy against your skin.
 Many jacket patterns include lining pattern pieces (if not, it’s easy to draft these patterns from the jacket pattern pieces).
 If you prefer a more casual look and/or you want to make your project a bit easier, consider going with a half-lining or simply a Hong Kong seam finish.
 No shame in either!

 6. Pick Your Pockets

-Tailored jackets can have either patch or welt pockets, it just depends on the look you prefer.
-You can apply patch pockets by hand or by machine stitching, and you can also choose whether you want them lined or not.
-Welt pockets require precise stitching and placement since you will be cutting into the jacket fabric to create the “lips” of the pockets.
+Tailored jackets can have either patch or welt pockets.
+Patch pocket can be lined or unlined and are a bit simpler to create.
+You just apply them by hand or by machine stitching.
+Welt pockets require more precise stitching and placement, since you will be cutting into the jacket fabric to create the “lips.”

 7. Give Your Jacket Some Closure

 There are all kinds of ways to close your blazer.
 You could opt for buttons (using machine or bound buttonholes) or snaps, sew in a zipper, or simply make it an open jacket.